 Ordering Fast Food

 Saturday means its cheat day on the diet.
 So, on my way to run a few errands I figure I will grab breakfast at McDonalds.
-If figure this is easy because they have that electronic readout of your order.
+I figure this is easy because they have that electronic readout of your order.
 But what I did not consider was that there is no predicting the questions the order taker might ask.
-After giving my order I hear a question you cannot quite make sense of.
-A little panicked, I ask the woman taking my order to repeat her question and I realize she is wearing mask. the mask adds to the difficulty understanding in understanding speech and muffles everything.
-I just repeat my order to her.
+After giving my order I hear a question I cannot quite make sense of.
+A little panicked, I ask the woman taking my order to repeat her question and I realize she is wearing mask.
+The mask adds to the difficulty understanding in understanding speech and muffles everything.
+With no idea what she is asking for the second time, I just repeat my order to her and hope.
 As luck would have it the display shows it correctly.
 Granted, it is only a small stress, but it sets the tone for the day (so to speak).

 The Bank

 Next stop is a bank deposit and sure enough the instant teller is down for maintenance.
 While waiting for a free machine an employee walks by and makes a comment that I barely catch.
-Not being 100% sure what they said about the machines I do the same thing I do my universal fix usually reserved for very loud environments.
+Not being 100% sure what they said about the machines I do the same thing I do my universal fix usually reserved for very loud environments when I don't have earplugs.
 I nod and smile.
 If I do not do the nod and smile, I will be asking at everyone I talk with throughout the day to repeat what they say to me at least once or more.

 Last Stop - CF Polo Park Shopping Mall

 I now see how safety can be an issue with hearing loss.
 While driving home a fire truck had pulled onto Portage Avenue behind me a few blocks away.
 Normally I hear a bit of the siren and think it’s part of the song playing on the radio until I check by mirrors.
 In this case it was the other way around.
 Checking my mirrors picked up the flashing lights of the fire truck before I noticed the sound of the siren.
 It was not a huge difference, but I certainly noticed it.
-I can imagine in a car full of people chattering away the music on I might not have noticed the siren until vehicle was much closer.
-Especially if it was approaching from a side street where the buildings block most of the noise.
+I can imagine if I was driving a car full of people chattering away with the music on, I might not have noticed the siren until vehicle was much closer.
+Especially if the fire truck was approaching from a side street where the buildings block most of the noise.
+Noticing sirens early gives a driver a bit more time to get out of the way and stay safe.

-I Thought One Aspect Might Be a Positive
+I Thought One Aspect Of Hearing Loss Might Be a Positive

 The one thing I thought that would be a minor upside to simulating hearing loss, would be my ability to ignore things.
 Was I wrong!
 At least because my hearing loss was “instant” I did not have time to get used to the changes.
-Especially in voices where the missing high frequencies causes issue understanding the difference between x and y.
+Especially in voices where the missing high frequencies causes an issue understanding the difference between x and y.
 What happened was that when voices were hard to hear, I seemed to put more mental processing into deciphering them even though I was trying to ignore them.
 That was the exact opposite of what I expected to happen.
 So instead of happily ignoring someone talking I ended up working several times harder to understand the speech I wanted to ignore.
-It was bizarre to say the least. my only explanation is that familiar sounds are easy to ignore compared to unintelligible sounds.
+It was bizarre to say the least.
+My only explanation is that familiar sounds are easy to ignore compared to unintelligible sounds as if the brain must attempt to recognize the sound..

 The most annoying part of the car trip was getting home and almost locking my keys in the car.
-I was talking on my cell phone for a minute (with the volume maxed out of course) as I got out of the car and did not hear the warning beeps that the keys were still in the car.
-Normally, this would not have been an issue.
+I was talking on my cell phone for a minute (with the volume maxed out and barely enough, of course) as I got out of the car I did not hear the warning beeps that the keys were still in the car.
+Normally, this would not have been an issue. and the audible warning would have queued me to check for my keys in the ignition.

 Relaxing With A Movie

 After what seemed to be a long day, it was time to relax at home watching a movie with the girlfriend.
 Although movies are generally loud, the dialogue is not always loud when compared to the effects and action scenes.
 At least not at normal volume levels with my simulated hearing loss.
 I found myself wanting to reach the remote control to turn it up during some dialog scenes but did not because then it would be too loud for her.
-I just didn't need either a fight over the volume level or spend the entire movie raising and lowering the volume.
+I just didn't need a fight over the volume level or the grief of spending the entire movie raising and lowering the volume.
 This is when I gave up and pulled the ear plugs out.
+I had enough.

 Nearly all hearing loss is treatable.